hanna-greaves/Token-Says/README.md

 When roll mode is set to Private GM Roll, the Token Says audio, chat message and chat bubble will be suppressed.

 ### Suppress Token Says Chat Bubbles (Client)
 By default a chat bubble is generated each time a Token Says rule is hit.
-Here you can prevent it on audio based rules, rollable table based rules, or all rules.
+Here you can prevent it on audio based rules, rollable table based rules, or all rules that your actions trigger.

 ### Suppress Token Says Chat Message (Client)
 By default a chat message is generated each time a Token Says rule is hit.
-Here you can prevent it on audio based rules, rollable table based rules, or all rules.
+Here you can prevent it on audio based rules, rollable table based rules, or all rules that your actions trigger.

 ### Audio Maximum Duration (World)
 Set a maximum duration (in seconds) for any audio tracks played by a Token Says rule.
 Any audio track that is longer than this duration will be faded out over the course of 1 second after this duration and then stopped.
 Useful for preventing mistakingly playing long running tracks, due to the fact that the audio plyed by Token Says cannot be cancelled while in session (without a macro).

 ### Suppress Token Says Audio (Client)
-Audio sounds caused by Token Says rules will not generate.
+Audio sounds caused by Token Says rules that your actions trigger will not generate.

 ### Search World's Playlist's First (World)
 If you have a playlist in your world the matches the Token Says rule, it will use that instead of searching your compendium.
 If not selected, world playlists are ignored.